 King County Taxable Sales during the Covid-19 Pandemic

-The ongoing Covid-19 pandemic has caused significant declines to sales tax revenue in King County.
-Impacts have been uneven; a business's sector has had a major impact on its change in taxable value.
+The Covid-19 pandemic caused significant declines to sales tax revenue in King County.
+Impacts were uneven; a business's sector had a major impact on its change in taxable value.
 We decided to breakdown taxable sales and taxpaying business counts by 6-digit NAICS code.
 Using these values we developed a "taxable sales per UBI" metric that measures the average taxable sales of all taxpaying businesses in a given sector each month.
-To check out the data, click on the link below to download our spreadsheet.
-It's important to note that (in addition to dire economic conditions) some businesses (fewer than 100) are using deferrals offered by the WA state Department of Revenue, which also impacts sale tax revenues.
-Therefore it should not be assumed from this data the lack of taxable activity indicates permanent business closure.
+To review the data, click on the link below to download our spreadsheet.
+Some businesses (fewer than 100 according to DOR) accepted taxable sales deferrals offered by the WA state Department of Revenue, which impacted the timing of sale tax revenues in Q2 and Q3 2020.
 Also, due to confidentiality requirements we are not able to provide data for all NAICS codes, so some have been removed to satisfy those requirements.
 The sales tax data we receive arrives with a two month lag, so the results we post are for taxable sales that occurred two months ago.

 Defining some terms:

 "Taxable sales" - Taxable sales are the total sales of taxable goods and services by a particular business for a given period of time.

 "UBI number" - A Unified Business Identifier (UBI) number is a nine-digit number that registers a business with several state agencies and allows it to do business in Washington State.
 Businesses large and small will have a UBI number.
 Businesses with multiple locations will usually still report under the same UBI, though there are instances of large corporate branches having differing UBIs or franchisees that carry a UBI that is different than its corporate parent.